toUpperCase78/real-racing-3-vehicles/README.md

 1st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome1.ipynb).

-2st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome2.ipynb)
+2st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome2.ipynb).

 The next part will arrive at a later date.

 **All these studies have been carried out in IPython Shell.**

-**Note:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
+**Note 1:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
 Take this in consideration while I look for any solutions for proper output.

+**Note 2:** Due to minor changes to datasets such as insertion of new vehicle data or erroneous values, some experiments might not be 100% accurate.
+That's why the outcomes will be updated to reflect those changes.